laixintao/uwsgi-docs/Tornado.rst

 to accomplish.

-WSGI generators (aka yield all over the place)
+WSGI生成器 (aka yield all over the place)
 **********************************************

 Take the following WSGI app: